Unilord/type-theme/_posts/2017-06-25-The-First-Post.md

       2. Regression(Quantitative) - In this, on the basis of your data you have to provide an absolute number, *a quantity*.
 Like predicting price of a house which can vary from 10k to 50k depending upon

   - Unsupervised Learning : As the name suggests, we are unaware of what kind of specific output we should evaluate from the data.
 So we try to draw as many inferences/interpretations we can from the data.
 One of the very well know methods is cluster analysis.

 As you have become aware of basic terminology we can move further.

-###3.
-Ahhh!
+### 3. Ahhh!
 Titanic
- + The first problem you will solve on Kaggle will be a simple classification problem where you are supposed to predict whether a person survived the  disaster or not.
-There are some features given to you and right now I would save the suspense.
+ + The first problem you will solve on Kaggle will be a simple classification problem where you are supposed to predict whether a person survived or not when the ship sank.
+There are some features given to you and right now I would like to save you the suspense.
 This will be very easy and you will develop basic understanding of how ML problems are solved.
 It will help you get over all the misconceptions you had uptil now.

 *Without further ado, lets talk something technical now.*

 1. The first choice that you will have to make would be choosing between Python or R to code.
 I personally chose Python because I was already familiar with it.
 I will save the research part for you to choose what works for you best but you can take help from this [link](https://www.quora.com/Which-is-better-for-data-analysis-R-or-Python).
 2. If you chose python like I did, you have to install many dependencies time to time.
-It is better to work using Anaconda, it is at a very basic level collection of many libraries of Python and R. So you don't have to install different libraries individually later.
+It is better to work using Anaconda, it is if I have to give a very simple definition collection of many libraries of Python and R. So you don't have to install different libraries individually later.
 Here is the [link](https://www.continuum.io/downloads) to download it and get started.
 You might want to invest some time into learning what virtual environments are if you are going to use it.
 3. *Where do I code?*
-We write our code in a jupyter notebook, I will be sharing a link to video series later  that will get you started.
+We write our code in a jupyter notebook, I will be sharing a link to a video series later that will get you started.
 You can simply start from terminal by writing.
 ```
 jupyter notebook
 ```